Courseiva

 In the database security group, add an inbound rule allowing TCP/3306 from the security group ID of the web servers.

 The most secure approach is to allow inbound traffic to the database security group from the web server security group by referencing its ID (security group ID).
 This ensures that only instances in the web server security group can reach the database, regardless of IP changes.
-Option A is less secure because any instance in the CIDR range could connect.
-Option B is correct.
-Options C and D involve network ACLs or routing, which are not instance-level.
+Option A is correct because it uses a security group ID reference, which is more specific and secure than using a CIDR range.
+Options B, C, and D are less secure: B involves a VPN and routing, which are not instance-level; C uses a network ACL which is stateless and less granular; D uses a CIDR range which allows any instance in VPC A to connect, not just the web servers.

 Answer analysis